SurajTaradale/Javascript-Question-answers/README.md

   <tr>
 		<td>3</td>
 		<td>String</td>
-		<td>In String data type used to store the set of characters.<br/>Always store a string value in single quote or double quote or backtickets</td>
+		<td>In String data type used to store the set of characters.<br/>It Always store a string value in single quote or double quote or backtick</td>
 		<td>var fName = 'james';<br/>var lname ="game";</td>
 	</tr>
   <tr>